Spanning Cells

 modifier to set span size of cell.

-modifiers take a lambda to calculate span.
+modifiers take a lambda to calculate spans.

 Or you can just pass null